Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: Abstract

 \section{Abstract}

-To overcome the limitations of Dedicated Short Range Communications (DSRC) with short range, non-supportability of high density networks, unreliable broadcast services, signal congestion and connectivity disruptions, Vehicle-to-anything (V2X) communication networks, standardized in 3rd Generation Partnership Project (3GPP) Release 14, have been recently introduced to cover broader vehicular communication scenarios including vehicle-to-vehicle (V2V), vehicle-to-pedestrian (V2P) and vehicle-to-infrastructure/network (V2I/N).
-Motivated by the stringent connection reliability and coverage requirements in V2X , this paper presents the first comprehensive and tractable analytical framework for the uplink performance of cellular V2X networks, where the vehicles can deliver its information via vehicle-to-base station (V2B) communication or directly between vehicles in the sidelink, based on their distances and the bias factor.
-By practically modeling the vehicles on the roads using the doubly stochastic Cox process and the BSs, we derive new association probability of the V2B communication, new success probabilities of the V2B and V2V communications, and overall success probability of the V2X communication, which are validated by the simulations results.
-Our results reveal the benefits of V2X communication compared to V2V communication in terms of success probability.
+To overcome the limitations of Dedicated Short Range Communications (DSRC) with short range, non-supportability of high density networks, unreliable broadcast services, signal congestion and connectivity disruptions, cellular vehicle-to-everything (C-V2X) communication networks, standardized in 3rd Generation Partnership Project (3GPP) Release 14, have been recently introduced to cover broader vehicular communication scenarios including vehicle-to-vehicle (V2V), vehicle-to-pedestrian (V2P) and vehicle-to-infrastructure/network (V2I/N).
+In C-V2X, vehicles can directly communicate over {PC5 based dedicated sidelinks called direct mode or V2V communication.} However, high vehicle densities may require reuse of cellular spectrum for V2V.
+Moreover, infrastructure mode communication through V2I/N links can augment V2V communication by enhancing communication range and reliability for enhanced safety along with consistent performance under traffic congestions.
+Motivated by the stringent connection reliability, {spectral efficiency, and coverage requirements in C-V2X}, this paper presents the first comprehensive and tractable analytical framework for performance of C-V2X networks over shared V2V and cellular uplink channels, {where the transmitting vehicles can deliver their information via infrastructure or direct mode, based on their distances, propagation environments and the bias factor.
+By practically modeling the vehicles on the roads using the doubly stochastic Cox process and the base-stations, we derive new association probabilities, new success probabilities of infrastructure and direct mode, and overall success probability of the C-V2X communication over shared channels, which are validated by the simulations results.
+Our results reveal the benefits of our proposed model (possibility of selecting both direct and infrastructure modes over shared channels) compared to V2V network in terms of success probability.}